bodkan/demografr/README.md

 Imagine that we sequenced genomes of individuals from populations “popA”, “popB”, “popC”, and “popD”.

-Let’s also assume that we know that the three populations are phylogenetically related in the following way with an indicated gene-flow event at a certain time in the past, but we don’t know anything else (i.e., we have no idea about their $N_e$ or split times):
+Let’s also assume that we know that the populations are phylogenetically related in the following way with an indicated gene-flow event at a certain time in the past, but we don’t know anything else (i.e., we have no idea about their $N_e$ or split times):